Qué hacer en Jaisalmer - Safari desierto Thar

 Where to stay in Jaisalmer?

 Jaisalmer has been a famous place for years for all those in love with India.
 That’s why there are a lot of places to stay.
-We found in Booking a hotel that was very well punctuated and at a very cheap price: the Hotel Pol Haveli.
+We found in Booking a hotel that was very well punctuated and at a very cheap price: the hotel Pol Haveli.
 It is in the center of the city, close to the market and not far from the old town and the fort.

 The place looks like a humble chill out palace.
 The rooms are simple, but beautiful and clean.
 It has a magnificent rooftop overlooking the Jaisalmer fort and the owners are very nice.
 It was by far the best hotel we stayed at throughout our stay in India.